Kaudia Forest

 After India gained independence in 1947, Tehri Garhwal became part of the Indian Union.
 The government created new forest departments, and Kaudia Forest came under state protection.

 In the early years after independence, villagers still depended heavily on forests for daily needs.
 Firewood collection, grazing, and small-scale timber use continued.
-But soon, the government realized the importance of preserving forests for ecology, water sources, and tourism.
+But soon, the government realised the importance of preserving forests for ecology, water sources, and tourism.
 This marked the beginning of conservation in Kaudia.

 Over the decades, awareness grew about wildlife protection.
 Hunting was banned, and Kaudia Forest became known as a safe zone for many animals like barking deer, wild boar, ghoral (mountain goat), langurs, and leopards.
 Birds like the Himalayan Monal, woodpeckers, and eagles also made the forest famous among birdwatchers.